ninasdesk/100-days-of-code/log-2.md

 **Today's Progress**: Completed the Applied Visual Design section on freeCodeCamp.

 **Thoughts:** I completed the Applied Visual Design section on freeCodeCamp and learned more about animations in CSS.

+### Day 4: 11 January 2019

+**Today's Progress**: Completed the Applied Accessibility section on freeCodeCamp.

+**Thoughts:** I completed the Applied Accessibility section on freeCodecamp today, and I leared more about how to make my code better for screen reader users.